joshua-zingale/236-course-project/phase-3/README.md

 ### Database

 The web server requires a Postgres database to be running to function.
 A Postgres database can be started in a Docker container using [../start_postgres.bash](../start_postgres.bash), which is in the root directory of this repository.
-This database will initialize with three tables: one for either of the tables provided for the assignment and one for the unified dataset.
+Note that the bash script must be run from the [root directory](/) of the entire repository This database will initialize with three tables: one for either of the tables provided for the assignment and one for the unified dataset.

 ### Compilation
 The web server must be compiled with the [Go](https://go.dev/).